50 Book Marketing Ideas Every Author Needs to Know

 Learn more: Format your book for free with the Reedsy Book Editor

 8. Design (or commission) a cover that ‘sells’

 Cover design really matters.
 It will be your primary marketing asset across all your marketing channels: your ads, your website and — crucially — your retail pages.
 Apart from your title, it’s the one thing that will get browsers to click through to your page.

 It’s been shown time and again that a professional cover has a significant impact on marketability — saving a couple hundred dollars by making your own cover may cost you thousands down the road.

 Learn more: “Book Cover Design for Self-Publishing Authors”

 Imagine you’re a door-to-door vacuum salesperson.
-Your book cover will get the customer to open the door and talk to you.
-The next stage is to get them interested — and that involves having a great book description.
+Your cover will get the customer to open the door and talk to you.
+The next stage is to get them interested — and that involves having a great description.

 Often called the blurb, the book description is the bit of text on your Amazon page which often includes a synopsis.
 The purpose of this text is to ‘hook’ them: grab their interest and leave them needing to know more.